amsyary/Hallo-Doctor-Web-Documention/docs/intro.md

 ## Technology / Stack used in this app

 - ReactJS with Typescript
+- Antd UI Framework
-- Redux Tool Kit State Management
+- Redux Toolkit State Management
 - Firebase Backend
 - VideoCall using Agora.io
 - Stripe payment gateway